BradenOSC2004/Lab2.md/README.md

 3. Evaluate if `ubuntu` can add files to new user's home directory: Yes they can
 4. Command to switch to new user: sudo su
 5. Command(s) to go to new user's home directory: cd
-6. Evaluate if new user can add files to user's home directory: putting to the permissions 770 let me add some files
+6. Evaluate if new user can add files to user's home directory: putting the permissions to 770, let me add some files
 7. Command to return to `ubuntu` user: sudo su ubuntu
 8. Command to return to `ubuntu` home directory: cd